switchdoclabs/SDL_Pi_GroveWeatherPi/SDL_Pi_SI1145/README.md

 Python library for accessing the SI1145 temperature sensor on a Raspberry Pi.

 Designed specifically to work with the Adafruit SI1145 sensors ----> https://www.adafruit.com/product/1777

-To install, download the library by clicking the download zip link to the right and unzip the archive somewhere on your Raspberry Pi.
-Then execute the following command in the directory of the library:

-sudo python setup.py install

-Make sure you have internet access on the device so it can download the required dependencies.

 See examples of usage in the examples folder.